privacy-tech-lab/privacyflash-pro/README.md

 Using PrivacyFlash Pro's directory navigation, navigate to your iOS Swift project directory (the directory that contains your `.xcodeproj`), and click OK to start the analysis.
 Depending on the size of your codebase, the analysis results should be available within a minute.
 You will now be guided through a wizard.
 Once you have finalized the wizard questionnaire, you can export the privacy policy for your app.

 You can test PrivacyFlash Pro on the projects in the [iOS-sample-projects](https://github.com/privacy-tech-lab/privacyflash-pro/tree/master/iOS-sample-projects).
 For example, you can analyze the AdColony sample project.
-Start PrivacyFlash Pro, navigate to the AdColony directory using PrivacyFlash Pro's directory navigation, and click OK to start the analysis.
+Start PrivacyFlash Pro, in your browser navigate to the AdColony directory using PrivacyFlash Pro's directory navigation, and click OK to start the analysis.
 The analysis results should be available within a minute.

+If your browser does not connect to the localhost, try disabling any antivirus software (e.g., [eset](https://www.eset.com/us/)) that you may be running.

 PrivacyFlash Pro analyzes iOS app source code in Swift and third party libraries in Swift and Objective-C. The library analysis works for uncompiled and compiled libraries.
 PrivacyFlash Pro does not analyze iOS app source code in Objective-C.